aws-deepracer/aws-deepracer-camera-pkg/README.md

         source ~/deepracer_ws/aws-deepracer-camera-pkg/install/setup.bash

-1. Launch the camera_node using the launch script:
+1. Launch the `camera_node` using the launch script:

         ros2 launch camera_pkg camera_pkg_launch.py

-### Activating the camera image publisher using CLI:
+### Activating the camera image publisher using the CLI

-Once the camera_pkg_launch.py has been kicked-off, open up a adjacent new terminal as root user:
+Once the `camera_pkg_launch.py` has been kicked off, open an adjacent new terminal as the root user:

-1. Switch to root user before you source the ROS2 installation:
+1. Switch to the root user before you source the ROS 2 installation:

         sudo su

-1. Source the ROS2 Foxy setup bash script:
+1. Source the ROS 2 Foxy setup bash script:

         source /opt/ros/foxy/setup.bash